rfberaldo/sqlz/docs/scanning.md

 ```

 > [!NOTE]
-> - Embed fields are not prefixed.
+> - Embedded fields are not prefixed.
 > - When mapping from database, separator is an underscore.
 > - When mapping from named query, separator is a dot.